 Easter Egg Decorating Idea using chalk or craft paint.
-Make Speckled Easter Eggs.
-It is fun and an easy Eastertime project.
+Make speckled Easter eggs.
+It is fun and an easy Easter decorating project.

 Even though there are no little kids around, I still wanted to make the day feel special for our Easter brunch.